aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getAlignments() {#getAlignments--}

+<b>@deprecated.</b> Please use the 'alignments' property instead.
 Alignment setting will be applied.

 ```javascript
 getAlignments() : boolean;